Counseling Services at UA

 Sexual assault often requires a combination of legal, medical, psychological, spiritual, familial, and personal responses.
 It can disrupt a person’s life in many ways.
 Common feelings include fear, anxiety, rage, depression, and even guilt.
 Thoughts can be contradictory and confusing.
 Talking through the assault soon after may prevent longer-term problems.
 It is never too late to speak with a professional about an assault.

-The Mental Health Clinician for Sexual Assault and Trauma Services at CAPS is skilled in dealing with emotional distress resulting from sexual assault, trained to listen carefully and respectfully, and trained to facilitate conversations that might include:
+Located inside Counseling & Psych Services, Oasis is a safe and confidential place to discuss your concerns, reactions and options.
+The Oasis Counselor is skilled in dealing with emotional distress resulting from sexual assault, trained to listen carefully and respectfully, and trained to facilitate conversations that might include:

 - Exploring medical and legal options and generating safety plans